 - If a relative or friend, you must provide name, address, telephone number, etc.

-- Who will provide the transportation?
+- Who will provide transportation to and from visits?

 - Where is the pick-up and drop off location?
 Do you need a safe, neutral location?
 Look into Monitored Exchange programs with your local family services coordinator.